nftSub/nftSub-sdk/README.md

 For issues and feature requests, please open an issue on [GitHub](https://github.com/nft-sub/sdk).

-## About NFT Sub
+## About nftSub

-NFT Sub is the leading Web3 subscription platform, enabling merchants to accept recurring payments and issue NFT-based access tokens.
+nftSub is the leading Web3 subscription platform, enabling merchants to accept recurring payments and issue NFT-based access tokens.
 Built on Ethereum with Reactive Network integration for seamless cross-chain operations.

 Visit [nft-sub.com](https://nft-sub.com) to learn more.